Skip to main content

 Configure app access to private key

-Allow apps to access the private key - This option appears when you select the PKCS #12-formatted certificate or AD CS Certificate types.
+Allow apps to access the private key - This option appears when you select the PKCS #12-formatted certificate type.
 By selecting it, all apps will automatically be able to use the certificate identity.
 This is useful when you’re setting up apps or services that require certificate-based authentication.

 If you deselect this option, users with administrator privileges will need to use the Keychain app to allow the use of the certificate identity.